UTNkar/documentation/content/ordsys/_index.md

-+++
-title = "OrdSys"
-menutitle = "OrdSys - Order Management System" date =  2021-07-08
-LastModifierDisplayName = "Albin Antti" LastModifierEmail = "albin_antti@hotmail.com"
-weight = 48
-chapter = true
-pre ="<b>6. </b>"
-+++

-### Chapter 6

-# OrdSys

-These pages are about the digital order management system used during pub events.

 ---
+title: "OrdSys"
+weight: 48
+chapter: true
+bookCollapseSection: true
+---

+This chapter provides information about the digital order management system used at pub events.

-OrdSys is a food- and beverage **ord**er management **sys**tem meant to remove the need for UTN bar staff writing orders on post-it notes, which often leads to longer waiting times and more mistakes.
+OrdSys is a digital system designed to streamline the process of ordering food and beverages.
+It replaces the old method of writing orders on post-it notes, which can slow down service and increase the chances of errors.

-In short, OrdSys allows users to crate food and drink orders (svenska: *bongar*) through a flexible web interface using a computer, phone or tablet.
-These orders are then sent to a kitchen or bar for handling, before ultimately being delivered to a customer either through carry-out or pick-up.
+**Key features of OrdSys include:**

+- A user-friendly web interface that works on computers, phones, and tablets.
+- The ability to quickly create and submit orders for food and drinks, which in Swedish are called *bongar*.
+- Orders are electronically sent to the kitchen or bar staff for preparation.
+- Customers can then either carry out their orders or pick them up when ready.